-Does Stripe Terminal support Affirm, Afterpay, Clearpay and Klarna?
+Does Stripe Terminal support Affirm, Afterpay, Clearpay, and Klarna?

-Affirm, Afterpay, Clearpay and Klarna issue virtual, contactless cards which can be provisioned by the customer into their Apple Pay or Google Pay wallet.
+Affirm, Afterpay, Clearpay and Klarna issue virtual, contactless cards that can be provisioned by the customer into their Apple Pay or Google Pay wallet.
 Stripe Terminal supports transactions from all of these card types, provided you've completed the necessary steps to onboard with each provider.

 See below for instructions on how to get set up with Affirm, Afterpay, Clearpay and Klarna.